ivadomed/lumbar-classification-rsna-challenge-2024/README.md

 Files can contain commented lines of code for importations on kaggle notebooks at their beginning.
 You will need to run those to replicate the preprocesing in a kaggle notebook.

+Make sur to be in the preprocessing folder when launching tss.